joelhawksley/identity/_posts/2026-01-07-beyond-senior.md

     I'll start by trying to define the role with examples from my experience, Tips and tricks
     then share a collection of habits I believe are critical to thriving as staff.

 How I got here
   I got into software engineering through the side door.
 After a short but thrilling career as a news photographer, I started my career at MojoTech (a software consultancy) first as a level-one apprentice.
 From there, I promoted to "developer", no prefix.
 Another year later, I was promoted to "lead developer," which was more or less Senior.
 There were no levels beyond that.
   At my next job, a startup, I was hired at and remained at Senior.
   A year later, I left for another startup.
 My title was also Senior.
 Six months later, I was promoted to Lead Engineer.
 There were maybe two dozen engineers and as a Lead, I reported to the VP of engineering.
 I had one engineer who reported to me.
   6 months after that, I joined GitHub as a no-prefix "engineer", ostensibly going down two levels, but for decent pay increase.
 GitHub had a few hundred (maybe ~300) engineers at the time.
-We had a total of eight engineering levels: Intern, 1/2/3, Senior, Staff, Principal, and Distinguished.
+We had a total of eight engineering levels: Intern, 1/2/3, Senior, Staff, Principal, and Distinguished (Mention Levels.fyi).
 Our system remains more or less the same today with ~1,000 engineers.
   My path to a staff role at GitHub started a couple of months into the job.
 I had the idea for ViewComponent and I pitched it to my manager Zaid, who gave me 20% time to pursue it.
 After a few months, I had a working prototype, which was the basis of my first presentation at Boulder Ruby!
   A year and a half after I joined, I was promoted to senior in large part due to the ViewComponent project.
 While at an all-company offsite, I pitched Diana, the leader of the design systems organization, on building out our design system in ViewComponent.
 A few months later, I asked to join her team to work on ViewComponent full time, which was granted.
 That year was 2020.
 As the summer rolled around, there was a request for proposals for projects to address technical debt in our monolith, and I proposed having folks build and adopt ViewComponents for our design system to increase the consistency and quality of our user interfaces.
 I ended up leading a "virtual team" of about a dozen engineers for half the year, building and adopting ViewComponents.
 The following spring, I was promoted to staff for this work, about three years after joining GitHub.
-I have since reported to six different directors in the past five years.
-Defining the role
+I have since reported to six different directors in the past five years, Defining the role
   What makes a engineer staff?
 Well, it's not senior.
 And it's not principal.
 Perhaps it's best to use the term staff+ to encompass the roles beyond senior.
 In my experience, the staff level is _beyond_ terminal, in that it's totally OK to never go beyond Senior for your entire career.
+At least at our company, I've yet to hear about someone at Senior being pressured to be promoted.

   In general, staff engineers work at a broader _scope_ than senior engineers, in breadth or depth.